sleighter/piled/README.md

 ```

 ## Client
+### Prepare the Pi
-### SSH to your Pi, update apt-get, install git, node, and npm, and clone piled repo
+SSH to your Pi, update apt-get, install git, node, and npm, and clone piled repo
 ```
 ssh pi@<ip-of-raspberry-pi>
 sudo apt-get update